vnlopes/team-work/README.md

-This repository has created for learn of two nigger friends! 🐵🐵
+This repository has created for learn of two niggers friends! 🐵🐵